 There are few things Berlin locals like to do more than have a grilling party when the weather agrees.
 Whether it is just you and a friend or a family clan of 20 plus, Templehofer Feld provides enough room to spread out and offers some of the city's nicest areas to relax and throw around a frisbee.

 The area also allows for a cookout, as long as you bring your own equipment.
 Make sure to set up your grill in the three designated areas near the park entrances and follow the park rules.

 View the Sights

-This open space is an attraction in itself, but from its vast landscape visitors can also catch the changing views of the Fernsehturm and surrounding city scape.Continue to 4 of 11 below.
+This open space is an attraction in itself, but from its vast landscape visitors can also catch stunning views of the Fernsehturm (television tower), Berlin’s tallest building at 1,207 feet (368 meters), visible throughout the city and built between 1965 and 1969.
+Views also include the surrounding cityscape and epic sunsets, all great to capture through photography and video.

 On the grounds, look for signs of the site's curious past like the German eagles on numerous buildings.
 You'll also see that the park has become a home for many migrants in the form of a refugee camp that offers portable homes to those in need.

 On any random day, you may find a pop and lock (urban dance from the 1970s) competition, a bird migration workshop, or a charity walk/run for people with HIV/AIDS.
 The park also hosts the City and Country Festival of Giant Dragons, in which huge kites are flown by world and European champions and about 100,000 visitors attend.
 Some people have weddings, birthdays, and other private events at the park.
 Big concerts take place as well; it's definitely a unique experience partying at a historic airfield with thousands of people.